 Revealing a Writer's Archive

 Gloria Naylor, a gifted storyteller and novelist, wrote about the beauty and complexity of black women’s lives.
 She is perhaps best known for her debut novel, The Women of Brewster Place, which won the National Book Award in 1983 and was later adapted into a television mini-series by Oprah Winfrey.
-Naylor’s writing is filled with other places—locations unmoored from time and geography—that form uneasy settings for people who also find themselves named as other.
+Naylor’s writing is filled with other places—locations that disrupt conventional histories and geographies—whose spatial dynamics gather, shelter, or propel her characters and plots.

 When the author died in 2016, her archive—including extensive correspondence with major writers of the 20th century, drafts of Naylor’s novels, her research materials, journal entries, notes, photographs, unproduced screenplays, and unpublished writing—came to reside at Sacred Heart University (CT).
 On loan to Lehigh University, the archive is now the subject of a long-term interdisciplinary project focused on digital access and interpretation.